MPogotsky/xapi-cpp/README.md

 ## Getting Help

-If you have questions, issues, or need assistance with this project, you can:

-- Check the [GitHub Issues](https://github.com/MPogotsky/xapi-cpp/issues) page to report problems or check for known issues.
+If you have questions, issues, or need assistance with this project, you can visit the [GitHub Issues](https://github.com/MPogotsky/xapi-cpp/issues) page to report problems or check for known issues.
-- Review the [Wiki](https://github.com/MPogotsky/xapi-cpp/wiki) for more detailed documentation and FAQs.

 Feel free to reach out via email at matsvei.pahotski@gmail.com if you need direct assistance.

 ## Contributing

 To contribute, please fork the repository, make your changes, and submit a pull request.
-All contributions are reviewed, and any useful additions are welcome!
+All contributions will be reviewed, and any useful additions are welcome.
+Any review or improvement suggestions you may have are greatly appreciated